La Grande, OR Demographics

 A map of La Grande's Population by Race

-Of the 426 places in Oregon, La Grande is the 49th most populous.
+La Grande is ranked the 50th most populous place in Oregon, out of 426 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+La Grande was ranked the 49th most populous place in the 2020 Census.

 La Grande's White Population